-Small businesses cannot properly advertise their products due to limited resources and because the entire market for many goods and services is dictated by the whims of large advertisers.
-This makes it virtually impossible for small businesses to compete, so they eventually disappear form the market.
+Small businesses cannot properly advertise their products due to limited resources.
+The entire market for many goods and services is dictated by the whims of large advertisers.
+This makes it virtually impossible for small businesses to compete, so they eventually disappear from the market.

 6. Misdirection of Purchasing Power

 Advertising high-priced luxury goods influences the purchasing power of consumers.
 This results in some people using unscrupulous means to increase their income for the purpose of getting things they perceive as necessities of life.
 Thus, unnecessary advertising creates societal corruption.